 The Women in Finance Charter

-Lucas Fettes Financial Planning have committed to the Women in Finance Charter, as of October 2021.
+Brooks Financial have committed to the Women in Finance Charter, as of October 2021.
 Set up by HM Treasury, the charter is described as ‘a pledge for gender balance across financial services’.

 This reinforces our stance on diversity, inclusion and gender balance within our company and the wider financial services industry.